Sanish1246/driving-school-booking-system/README.md

 ---

-## 📄 Initial File Upload (Optional)
+## 📄 Initial File Upload

-When the application starts, the user is first prompted with a screen to **upload a file** for one of the data tables:
+When the application starts, the user is first prompted with a screen to **upload a file** for one of the data tables (optional):
 - **Student**
 - **Instructor**
 - **Car**